 - 1. Using this manual, make sure the installation is complete and fully in compliance with the instructions. - 2.
 Determine that the appliance and system are filled with water and all air has been bled from both.
 Open all valves. - 3.
 Observe all warnings on the Operating Instructions label and turn on gas and electrical power to appliance. - 4.
-There is a gas/air test panel to the left of the control panel, at the front of the unit (see Figure 34).
-Ensure that all four valves on the test panel are closed (see Figure 35). - Remove the two plugs from the + and ports of the air orifice taps, thread hose barbs into the 1/8" NPT connections, and attach the manometer pressure lines to the barbs.
-Be sure all connections are gas tight.
+There is a gas/air test panel to the left of the control panel, at the front of the unit (see Figures 25 and 32).
+Ensure that all four valves on the test panel are closed (see Figure 26).

-Figure 34.
-Gas/Air Test Panel.
+Figure 25 - Gas/Air Test Panel

-- 6. Switch on the appliance power switch located on the front of the unit. - 7.
-The Rheos will enter the start sequence.
+- 5. Remove the two plugs from the + and ports of the air orifice taps, thread hose barbs into the 1/8" NPT connections, and attach the manometer pressure lines to the barbs.
+Be sure all connections are gas tight. - 6.
+Switch on the appliance power switch located on the front of the unit. - 7.
+The Rheos+ will enter the start sequence.
 The blower and pump come on for pre-purge, then the ignitor warm-up sequence starts and after all safety devices are verified, the gas valve opens.
 If ignition doesn't occur, check that there is proper gas supply.
 Wait 5 minutes and start the unit again. - 8.
 Open air orifice test port valves.
 Check air orifice differential at full fire, and make note of the differential. - 9.
-Switch the Rheos off. - 10.
+Switch the Rheos+ off. - 10.
 Close air orifice valves, remove the barbs and replace the plugs.
-Make sure the connections are gas tight. - Remove the two plugs from the + and ports of the gas orifice taps, thread hose barbs into the 1/8" NPT connections, and attach the manometer pressure lines to the barbs.
+Make sure the connections are gas tight. - 11.
+Remove the two plugs from the + and ports of the gas orifice taps, thread hose barbs into the 1/8" NPT connections, and attach the manometer pressure lines to the barbs.
 Be sure all connections are gas tight. - 12.
 Switch on the appliance power switch located on the front of the unit. - 13.
-The Rheos will enter the start sequence.
+The Rheos+ will enter the start sequence.
 The blower and pump come on for pre-purge, then the ignitor warm-up sequence starts and after all safety devices are verified, the gas valve opens. - 14.
 Open gas orifice test port valves.
 Check gas orifice differential at full fire, and make note of the differential. - 15.
 Close gas orifice valves, remove the barbs and replace the plugs.
 Make sure the connections are gas tight. - 16.
-If gas and air orifice differentials match what is shown in Table 10, and do not differ from eachother by more than 0.1" w.c., the unit is properly set up.
+If gas and air orifice differentials match what is shown in Table 7, and do not differ from each other by more than 0.1" w.c., the unit is properly set up.
 If not, consult, the factory. - 17.
 After placing the appliance in operation, the Burner Safety Shutoff Device must be tested.
 To test: - (a) Close gas shutoff valve with burner operating. - (b) The flame will go out and blower will continue to run for the post purge cycle.
 One additional attempt to light will follow including pre-purge, ignitor on, valve/flame on and post purge.
 Ignition will not occur as the gas is off.
-The ignition control will lockout, and will have to be reset before the unit will operate. - (c) Open gas shutoff valve.
-Restart the appliance.
-The ignition sequence will start again and the burner will start.
-The appliance will return to its previous mode of operation.
+The ignition control will lockout, and will have to be reset before the unit will operate.

-Figure 35.
-Test Panel Valves.
+Figure 26 - Test Panel Valves